Virtual Keyboard User Interfaces

 layout is an ideal solution, and one that can be easily accomplished with a flexible onscreen keyboard.

-So what do I need if I'm using a Light Pen, Rugged, or Tablet PC?
+So what do I need if I'm using a Mobile, Military, Rugged, or Tablet PC?

 While there are a few basic onscreen keyboards available (including Microsoft's), they often lack security and application integration capabilities and have minimal configuration options and programmability.
 Most notably they lack the ability to create or modify keyboard layouts.
 An ideal onscreen keyboard for a Tablet PC would be "My-T-Pen".